sijeeta/Filters_and-Implementation/README.md

 - It then iterates over each sample n of the input signal z and computes the weighted sum of past samples using the convolution formula.
 - The filtered output is stored in the output signal y.
 - Finally, the code plays the filtered signal using the soundsc function, allowing the user to listen to the result.
+- - The MATLAB code is attached in file filtermusic.m

 This implementation provides a simple and effective way to apply a moving average filter to noisy signals, smoothing out fluctuations and revealing underlying trends.

+## b)MATLAB Builtin Convolution function
+- The above code can be simplied using built in  convolution function called "conv".
+- The expression is given by just: output = conv(input(z), filter kernel (h)).
+- The MATLAB code is attached in file filterconv.m

+## c)Filter Implemention from scratch for IIR filter
+## Description:
+This repository contains MATLAB code to implement a digital IIR filter using a difference equation.
+The filter is designed to process noisy signals and produce a filtered output.

+## Implementation Details:
+- **Filter Type:**
+  - This filter is an IIR (Infinite Impulse Response) filter.
+The output y[n] depends on both the input values and the previous values of the output, creating a feedback loop.
+Hence, the filter has an infinite impulse response.
+- **Difference Equation:**
+  - The filter operation is described by the difference equation:
+    \[ y[n] = 1.2035y[n-1] - 0.7228y[n-2] + 0.1452y[n-3] + 0.0468x[n] + 0.1403x[n-1] + 0.1403x[n-2] + 0.0468x[n-3] \]
+- **Z-Transform:**
+  - The difference equation can be represented in the z-domain using the z-transform.
+This allows us to find the transfer function \( H(z) \) of the filter, which relates the input \( X(z) \) to the output \( Y(z) \).
+In the z-domain, convolution is represented as multiplication.
+- **Filter Coefficients:**
+  - Two sets of coefficients, `a` and `b`, are defined in the code.
+These coefficients determine the behavior of the filter.
+- **Filtering Operation:**
+  - For each sample `n` in the input signal `z`:
+    - Two sums are computed:
+      - `sum_b`: The sum of the past 3 samples of the input signal multiplied by the coefficients `b`.
+      - `sum_a`: The sum of the past 3 samples of the output signal multiplied by the coefficients `a`.
+    - The difference of `sum_b` and `sum_a` is assigned to the output signal `y` at sample `n`.
+- **Listening to Filtered Signal:**
+  - The `soundsc` function is used to play the filtered signal, allowing users to listen to the result.